1manprojects/oneTimeLink/README.md

 # OneTimeLink

 Easily share passwords, text, and files between people with an easy link for them to visit.
 Each secret that is created can be limited to a number of visits and all data will be deleted after this limit is reached.

+Special Thanks to [Christoph](https://github.com/raytracer) who laid the groundwork for this project

 ## Build